Deepan-Karmakar/p5.js-tutorial/Development.md

 2. Add test files corresponding to files in `src` (more info about Chai assert style TDD phrasing [here](http://chaijs.com/api/assert/)).
 3. Link to the src and test files in `test.html`.
-4. Run the tests with `grunt mocha`.
+4. Run the tests with `grunt test`.

 #### Running tests in the browser
 Sometimes it is useful to run tests in browser especially when trying to debug test failures.
 To run the tests in the browser: